 Each story of these celebrities veering into the wine industry has the same thread: A love for Oregon wine.

-Earlier in 2020, another Blazer, CJ McCollum, released his own signature pinot noir, McCollum Heritage 91, a partnership with Adelsheim Vineyard, located near Newberg.
+In 2020, another Blazer, CJ McCollum, released his own signature pinot noir, McCollum Heritage 91, a partnership with Adelsheim Vineyard, located near Newberg.
 The wine, a 2018 pinot noir that features layers of cedar spice and fresh cherries, sold out in 45 minutes.
 Las Vegas Raiders quarterback and University of Oregon’s first Heisman Trophy-winner Marcus Mariota also recently partnered with Eugene’s Sweet Cheeks Winery to craft a pinot gris and a pinot noir.
 The wines raised money for his nonprofit Motiv8 Foundation, an organization based in Oregon and Hawaii that aims to create educational programs and athletic activities for youth in troubled neighborhoods.

 It’s not just celebrity athletes making a foray into the Oregon wine scene.
 The members of Portland indie-rock band The Decemberists collaborated with Penner-Ash Wine Cellars in 2015 to create 300 bottles of their own custom-blended wine they named Bandit Queen.
 Star acting couple Ashton Kutcher and Mila Kunis joined the Oregon celebrity winemaking club when they began looking for ways to lend a hand with COVID relief efforts.
 They teamed up with Nocking Point Wines in Washington and chose grapes from Oregon’s Battle Creek Cellars, which has a tasting room in Portland, using 20% new oak for a bright and expressive Quarantine pinot noir.
 One hundred percent of the proceeds from the wine sales benefit four charities.